 - A. Economic Benefits Received from Non-Clients for Providing Services to Clients MayTech has no arrangements whereby a party who is not a Client compensates or otherwise provides an economic benefit to MayTech for providing services to Clients.
-Further, MayTech has no third-party "soft-dollar" benefit arrangements in place. - B. Compensation to Non-Supervised Persons for Client Referrals MayTech has entered into an agreement with regulated third-party solicitors pursuant to which MayTech pays a fee to the solicitors in connection with their solicitation of clients and other services that they provide.
-MayTech compensates the solicitors by sharing a portion of its investment advisory fee or such other means that will be disclosed to the client.
-MayTech has established procedures to reasonably ensure for the applicable necessary disclosures, including conflicts of interest via contractual obligations with promoters for compensated and uncompensated testimonials or endorsements, in accordance with Rule 206(4)-1 of the Investment Advisers Act of 1940.
+Further, MayTech has no third-party "soft-dollar" benefit arrangements in place. - B. Compensation to Non-Supervised Persons for Client Referrals MayTech has entered into an agreement with regulated third-party solicitors pursuant to which MayTech pays a fee to the solicitors in connection with their past solicitation of clients.
+MayTech compensates the solicitor by sharing a portion of its investment advisory fee.
+MayTech has established procedures to reasonably ensure the necessary disclosures, including conflicts of interest via contractual obligations with promoters for compensated and uncompensated testimonials or endorsements, in accordance with Rule 206(4)-1 of the Investment Advisers Act of 1940.